Hind-1/Project_Jarir_Bookstore_SDAIA/README.md

-## Helps to predict laptop price using regression.
+## Helps to predict laptop price using linear regression.

 Linear regression in statistical modeling, regression analysis is a set of statistical processes for estimating the relationships between a dependent variable and one or more independent variables